brittwoodard/gentle-within/_offerings/organizational-consulting.md

 faq:
   heading_html: <em>Frequently</em> Asked Questions
   questions:
-   - question: Are Ayurvedic consultations medical treatment?
+   - question: What types of organizations do you consult with?
      answer_html: |
-       <p>No — Ayurvedic consultations are educational and wellness-oriented.
-They are not a substitute for licensed medical care or psychotherapy.
-These sessions are offered as part of my training in Ayurveda and are currently available at a sliding scale ($25–$50).
-If you’re seeking mental health support, please consider booking a psychotherapy session.</p>
-   - question: Can I work with you for both therapy and Ayurveda?
+       <p>I work with nonprofits, schools, wellness organizations, grassroots collectives, and mission-driven institutions seeking to center mental health, trauma-informed care, and cultural responsiveness in their work.
+Whether you're developing curriculum or reworking internal policies, I offer strategic and relational support.</p>
+   - question: What is your consulting rate and how are projects structured?
      answer_html: |
-       <p>It depends.
-Because of ethical and professional guidelines, I typically keep psychotherapy and Ayurvedic consultations separate.
-If you’re curious about integrating both approaches, we can discuss your goals during an initial call and determine the best path forward.</p>
-   - question: Do you offer virtual or in-person sessions?
-     answer_html: |
-       <p>At this time, I offer virtual sessions via a secure, HIPAA-compliant video platform.
-In-person sessions may be available upon request, depending on location and availability.</p>
-   - question: Do you offer sliding scale rates or pro bono sessions?
-     answer_html: |
-       <p>Yes.
-I reserve a limited number of sliding scale therapy and Ayurvedic consultation spots for BIPOC, and low-income clients.
-Please inquire about current availability during your consultation call.</p>
+       <p>My standard consulting rate is $150/hour.
+For larger projects (e.g. curriculum design, training series, or policy development), I also offer project-based packages.
+We’ll start with a free 30-minute discovery call to clarify your needs and co-create a scope that works for your team and budget.</p>
    - question: How do I get started?
      answer_html: |
        <p>Head over to the Contact page to reach out.
 Let me know which service you're interested in, and I’ll follow up with next steps or a link to book a free consultation call.</p>
 cta:
   heading_html: Reading to bring <em>care</em> into the heart of your work?
   description_html: |
     <p>Let’s explore how your organization can deepen its commitment to wellness, equity, and sustainable impact.
-This work begins with conversation—grounded in relationship, curiosity, and shared purpose.
+This work begins with conversation, grounded in relationship, curiosity, and shared purpose.
 Submit an inquiry to get started, and we’ll move forward together from there.</p>
   button:
     text: Submit an Inquiry
     url: